chinook2/Chinook2/client/comment.md

 	 */

 	/**
 	 * For a simple property just set the description.
+Everything is automatically (type, default value) <br/>
+	 * Below it's reported as readonly
+	 * @readonly
+	 */
-Everything is automatically (type, default value) */ emptyText : 'Choose a color ...',
+	emptyText : 'Choose a color ...',